qir-alliance/.github/workstreams/Opaque_Pointers_Workstream.md

-The expected outcome of the workstream is a pull request to update the 0.1 version of the QIR specification with the necessary changes to be able to emit the full QIR and all its profile using LLVM 16.
+The expected outcome of the workstream is a pull request to update the 0.1 version of the QIR specification with the necessary changes to be able to emit the full QIR and all its profile using LLVM 17.
+Additionally, the working group should outline a migration plan/recommendation for front- and backend implementers to migrate from supporting the current 0.1 version of the spec to the new version supporting LLVM 17.
+This migration plan could for example involve the creation of helper scripts and tools that would convert a 0.1 compliant representation to the new representation and vice versa.

 ## Future Work (Out of Scope)

-Migration plan for shared components?
+We look for a recommendation by the working group whether adding support for qudits and non-binary measurement results should be discussed and fleshed out by this workstream, or deferred to a separate one.

 ## Working Group & Getting Involved